-The Finance Committee is a sub-committee of the main Governing Body.
-Its purpose is to assist the decision making of the Governing Body, by enabling more detailed consideration to be given to the best means of fulfilling the Governing Body's responsibility to ensure sound management of the Academy's finances and resources, including proper planning, monitoring and probity.
+Financial governance and oversight is strong and the trust's Finance Committee is responsible for assisting the decision making of the Governing Body, by enabling more detailed consideration to be given to the best means of fulfilling the Governing Body's responsibility to ensure sound management of the academy's finances and resources, including proper planning, monitoring and probity.
+In order that appropriate comments and recommendations on such matters are made to the Governing Body on a regular basis, major issues are referred to the full Governing Body for ratification.